nixarchie/Dots/README.md

 - Everything is written in `bash`

-- Note: Only top-level files are shown; each config folder contains multiple dotfiles.
+- Note: Only some top-level files are shown; each config folder contains multiple dotfiles.

 </details>